Born: 1882, Trowse, Norfolk.

 Soldiers’ Effects to Emily Burwood – mother.

-Richard is also remembered on St. Clement’s Church WW1 War Memorial
+Richard is also remembered on the war memorial at St. Clement’s Church, Ipswich.

 Suffolk Regiment, 8th Battalion: